 - protect customers’ assets from identity theft and other crimes

 - protect your business against potential risks

-Customer Due Diligence requirements vary depending on the regulatory region.
-However, the customer due diligence checklist usually includes four major responsibilities: identity verification, beneficial ownership transparency, defined business relationship and ongoing monitoring process.
+The customer due diligence checklist is a list of requirements that are prevalent in most due diligence procedures.
+Although these may vary depending on the regulatory region, the customer due diligence checklist usually includes four major responsibilities: identity verification, beneficial ownership transparency, defined business relationship and ongoing monitoring process.

 The IDV procedure involves three main components: